 Note: Panel (b) provides merger cases that have inconsistencies with the institutional background because ships operated by merged ﬁrms can keep the past operator name after merger years.
-Also, we omit Cosco’smerger of OOCL in 2018 because merged OOCL’s vessels keep OOCL as the registered operator name in the HB data until 2022, so we could not identify the renewal timing of the registered operator names.
+In addition, we omitted Cosco’s OOCL merger in 2018 because the merged OOCL vessels kept OOCL as the registered operator name in the HB data until 2022; therefore, we could not identify the renewal timing of the registered operator names.

 Descriptive statistics

-Table 4 presents summary statistics for ﬁrm-year-level variables of buyer and seller ﬁrms in all realized merger cases spanning 1966 to 2022.
+Table 4 presents summary statistics for ﬁrm-year-level variables of buyer and seller ﬁrms in all realized merger cases from1966 to 2022.
 These variables include the ﬁrm’s age in the global container shipping industry and size measured by TEU in the merger year.
 We normalize these values from 1e-6 (minimum age or size) to 1 (maximum age or size) within each regime for inter-regime comparison.
 First, we observe a decline in the mean of normalized ﬁrm ages, from 0.84 in the 1966-1990 period to 0.52 in the 2006-2022 period.
-This suggests that recent mergers tend to involve relatively younger ﬁrms, that is, ﬁrms with less experience in the container shipping industry.
+This suggests that recent mergers involve relatively younger ﬁrms; that is, ﬁrms with less experience in the container shipping industry.

 Second, the mean of normalized ﬁrm sizes decreases from 0.23 in the 1966-1990 period to 0.07 in the 2006-2022 period.
-This indicates that recent mergers tend to involve relatively smaller ﬁrms, despite the exponential growth in ﬁrm size, particularly from 2006 to 2022.
-It’s worth noting that we treat new entrant ﬁrms purchasing incumbent ﬁrms as having an age and size of zero, reﬂecting the increased number of entries through mergers.
+This indicates that recent mergers involve relatively smaller ﬁrms, despite the exponential growth in ﬁrm size, particularly from 2006 to 2022.
+Notably, we treat new entrant ﬁrms purchasing incumbent ﬁrms as having an age and size of zero, reﬂecting the increased number of entries through mergers.
 Figure 3 illustrates the cumulative distributions of normalized ﬁrm size and age for each regime, reinforcing the observation that recent mergers tend to feature younger and smaller ﬁrms.

 Table 4: Summary statistics of ﬁrm-year-level variables